 Enable Click this button to activate the function of limit session.

 Disable Click this button to close the function of limit session.

+Default session limit Defines the default session number used for each computer in page.

+LAN.

-Default session limit Defines the default session number used for each computer in LAN.
-Limitation List Displays a list of specific limitations that you set on this web page.
+Limitation List Displays a list of specific limitations that you set on this web

 Start IP Defines the start IP address for limit session.

 End IP Defines the end IP address for limit session.

 Maximum Sessions Defines the available session number for each host in the specific range of IP addresses.
 If you do not set the session number in this field, the system will use the default session limit for the specific limitation you set for each index.

 Add Adds the specific session limitation onto the list above.

 Edit Allows you to edit the settings for the selected limitation.

+Remove Remove the selected settings existing on the limitation list.

+Index (1-15) in Schedule

+Setup

-Delete Remove the selected settings existing on the limitation list.
-Index (1-15) in Schedule Setup You can type in four sets of time schedule for your request.
-All the schedules can be set previously in Application - Schedule web page and you can use the number that you have set in that web page.
+You can type in four sets of time schedule for your request.
+All the schedules can be set previously in Application - set in that web page.